MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/labels.md

 ![Choose condition page for auto-apply label](media/classifier-pre-trained-apply-label-match-trainable-classifier.png)

+Auto-applying retention labels that are configured for the first two options requires an Office 365 Enterprise E5 subscription.
+If you use the option for trainable classifers, this capability has [additional licensing requirements](classifier-getting-started-with.md#licensing-requirements).

-Auto-applying retention labels requires a minimum subscription of Office 365 Enterprise E5 subscription, and it can take up to seven days for auto-apply retention labels to be applied to all content that matches the conditions, as described above.
+It can take up to seven days for auto-apply retention labels to be applied to all content that matches the conditions you've configured.

 > [!TIP]
 > See [Manage the lifecycle of SharePoint documents with retention labels](auto-apply-retention-labels-scenario.md) for a detailed scenario about using managed properties in SharePont to auto-apply retention labels and implement event-driven retention.